BioCancerInformatics/Mitochondrial-signature-scoring/README.md

 scales
 ```

+---

 ## Input data

 GTEx expression files are not included in this repository because of file size.

-Download the gene-level TPM files for the tissues of interest and place them in:
+Download the gene-level TPM files for the tissues of interest and place them in a local folder named:

 ```text
 GTEx_data/